- Cataract Surgery

 What is a cataract?

-A cataract is an eye disease in which the clear lens of the eye becomes cloudy opaque, causing decrease in vision.
-Although the word cataract to describe this condition has been part of the English language only since the middle of the 16th century, the eye disease has been recognized and surgically treated since ancient times.
+A cataract is an eye disease in which the clear lens of the eye becomes cloudy or opaque, causing a decrease in vision.
+Although the word cataract to describe this condition has been part of the English language since only the 15th century, the eye disease has been recognized and surgically treated since ancient times.

 Most cataracts are related to aging.
 Cataracts are very common in older people.
 By age 80, more than half of all Americans either have some degree of cataract or have already undergone cataract surgery in one or both eyes.
 By age 95, this percentage increases to almost 100%.
 A cataract can occur in either or both eyes.
 Individuals with a cataract in one eye usually go on to develop a cataract in the other eye as well.
 A cataract is not contagious and cannot spread from one eye to the other or from person to person.
 Cataracts do not cause the eye to tear abnormally.
 They are neither painful nor make the eye itchy or red.

-Although vision can be restored in most people with cataracts, age-related cataracts are still the most common cause of blindness in the world, primarily because many third-world nations lack appropriate surgical services.
+Although vision can be restored in most people with cataracts, age-related cataracts are still the most common cause of blindness in the world, primarily because many third-world nations lack appropriate and available surgical services.